 It might take a bit of time to get the dosage right so start with small amounts and slowly increase the dose over time.

 An herbicide kills a tree faster and more easily and safely than anything else.
-Tordon is the most powerful herbicide that will kill any type of tree from the inside out while the tree stands in place.
+Tordon is the most powerful herbicide that will kill any tree from the inside out while the tree stands in place.

 You can also drill holes into the tree’s trunk, which may get exposed later.
 Treat the tree on a hot day without rain for the herbicide to take full effect.